N0MoreSecr3ts/wraith/docs/development/roadmap.md

 - [X] ~~Change ignore extension to use a slice~~
 - [X] ~~Change match-level to confidence level~~
 - [X] ~~Change default thread count to -1~~
-- [ ] In memory clone returns not findings (I think this has something to do with the path not being found)
+- [ ] In memory clone returns no findings (I think this has something to do with the path not being found)
 - [ ] Fix how all repos are gathered (org repos is threaded and general, user repos is not threaded and github specific)
 - [X] ~~Repo totals are getting counted twice~~
 - [ ] Gitlab client does not follow redirects
 - [ ] Github does not follow redirects
 - [ ] In gitlab you can have a project w/ no repo, this will error out
 - [ ] Expanding orgs is not working
-- [ ] Not scanning tests is not working
+- [X] Not scanning tests is not working
-- [ ] Max file size is not working
+- [X] Max file size is not working
-- [ ] Setting the number of commits to 1 does not scan anything
+- [X] Setting the number of commits to 1 does not scan anything
 - [ ] Number of dirty commits is wrong, it should be more than is showing